Pauan/blender-bake-scene/README.md

 * `Alpha` bakes a black-and-white alpha / opacity / transparency texture.

-   This is affected by changing the `Alpha` socket on the `Principled BSDF` node, and it is also affected by the `Blend Mode` settings (`Opaque`, `Alpha Clip`, `Alpha Hashed`, and `Alpha Blend`).
+   This is affected by changing the `Alpha` socket of the `Principled BSDF` node, and it is also affected by the `Blend Mode` settings (`Opaque`, `Alpha Clip`, `Alpha Hashed`, and `Alpha Blend`).

 * `AO` bakes an ambient occlusion texture.
 White means no occlusion, and black means full occlusion.